 Impact measurement is important to understand the effectiveness of CSR projects.
 A well-designed impact study can also provide insights into stakeholder expectations and feedback on the projects conducted.
 Methodologies include control group comparisons, personal interviews, focus group discussions.
-Usually a combination of methodologies are deployed.
+Usually a combination of methodologies is deployed.

 CESD also helps companies to measure change in Quality of Life or Human Development Indices with as a result of CSR and R&R interventions.

 CESD also helps with valuing social capital that a company creates via its CSR activities.
-Primarily using the framework of Social Return on Investment or SROI, social capital valuation helps boards take informed decisions on social investments.
+Primarily using the framework of SROI, social capital valuation helps boards take informed decisions on social investments.

-SROI measures change in ways that are relevant to the people of organisations that experience or contribute to it.
+SROI measures change in ways that are relevant to the people of the organisations that experience or contribute to it.
 It tells the story how change is being created by measuring social, environmental and economic outcomes, and uses monetary values to represent them.

 CESD has been trained by Social Value International on measuring social value.
 The team has been helping leading organisations to measure social value using the SROI framework.
 CESD deploys principles of SROI as defined by Social Value International.